rdbcache/rdbcache.github.io/index.md

     rdbcache -v
     rm install

+### Before running

-**Before running, we need to setup environment variables and database.**
+We need to setup environment variables and database.

 Put following environment variables in your /root/.bash_profile.
 Please replace the values with the proper ones for your environment.